google/vim-glaive/README.md

 The example maktaba plugin is [helloworld](https://github.com/google/maktaba/tree/master/examples/helloworld), from the maktaba examples directory.
-(We will pretend it lives at `google/helloworld` so that Vundle can install it.)

 We will use Glaive to enable mappings and set the `name` option to "Bram".